Peter Richardson (British director): Early life

-Richardson was born in Newton Abbot, Devon, England and lived in a house near Denbury.
+Richardson was born on 15 October 1951 in Newton Abbot, Devon, England and lived in a house near Denbury.
 His parents ran a children's summer camp school.
 The family moved to Dartmoor when Richardson was ten.
+Richardson describes himself as "a Devonian, honest, cream on first every time."
+Richardson would go on to set a number of his films in Devon, and found his production company there.
+At one point he was a lifeguard at a Devon swimming pool, despite having failed the swimming test, "but they still hired me as they were so short staffed."
 The family did not have a television, but his father had a cine camera with which they would make films.
 Richardson credits this as the beginning of his interest in filmmaking.
-He moved to London when he was seventeen, having decided he wanted to be an actor.
-At one point he was a lifeguard at a swimming pool.
+Encouraged by his parents, he moved to London when he was seventeen, having decided he wanted to be an actor.